Note: This post was originally published in January 2020 and updated in July 2022

 As we all know, it takes more than a few years on a $75k income to clear your first million in net worth.

 My experience has been entirely consistent with the graph above.
 For the first couple of years, watching our net worth tick up was very satisfying.
-Now that we are well into the seven-figure territory, I can report that my happiness levels haven’t changed a bit.

 But then again, I was always a pretty content person, irrespective of the size of our portfolio.